zolagonano/awesome-zeronet/README.md

 ### Python

+**Note:** The original version of ZeroNet is not maintained anymore, and using it is not recommended, so please consider using other forks of the project.

 | Repo Url | Fork | Description | Active Maintenance |
 | :--- | :---: | :--- | :---: |
 | https://github.com/HelloZeroNet/ZeroNet/ | :heavy_multiplication_x: | The Original ZeroNet | :heavy_multiplication_x: |